 What is a Sound Bath?

-A Sound Bath is a meditative event, intentionally using sound for the purpose of causing therapeutic or restorative effects.
+A Sound Bath is a meditative event, intentionally using sound to invite therapeutic or restorative effects.
 A gentle yet powerful experience for the mind and body.

 The experience begins with each person lying down or seated in a comfortable position, often with a blanket and an eye mask.
 After a few minutes of guided focus on the breath, the remainder of the experience is filled with different sounds and frequencies being introduced in succession.
 The sounds are created by a variety of overtone-emitting instruments including tuning forks, gongs, shruti box, Himalayan and crystal singing bowls, chimes, and voice.